agiliq/django-admin-cookbook/docs/import.rst

 .. image:: import_1.png

-And the import form apge looks like this.
+And the import form page looks like this.

 .. image:: import_2.png